Tyrrrz/Contextual/Readme.md

 }
 ```

-Calling `Context.Provide(...)` pushes a new instance of the context, which makes it available to nested operations.
+Calling `Context.Provide(...)` pushes a new instance of the context, which makes it available to subsequent operations.
-Note that this returns an `IDisposable` which you must wrap in a `using` statement to ensure that the current context gets reset to the previous instance at the end of the scope.
+This returns an `IDisposable` object that you must wrap in a `using` statement to designate the scope in which this context instance can be resolved.

-When dealing with multiple contexts of the same type, `Context.Use<T>()` always resolves the most recently provided instance.
+Once the execution reaches the end of the scope, the context gets reset to the previously provided (or default) instance.

-Essentially, pushing a new context overrides the previous instance for the lifespan of the scope:
+Additionally, `Context.Provide(...)` can be called multiple times to create nested scopes:

 ```csharp
 using (Context.Provide(new MyContext("foo")))